kp-bit/xblinds/README.md

 Default MQTT port is 1883.

 Lastly input a username and password for an account that has write access, as xblinds publishes a status.

+If you experience unexpected open/closing of your blinds, you may have some lingering MQTT retained messages in the queue.
+I can recommend using MQTT Explorer (http://mqtt-explorer.com/) for troubleshooting and clearing of those messages.

 ### Home Assistant Yaml